taurusilver7/taurusilver7/README.md

 <h1 align="center">Hi there <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">, I'm  <a href="https://taurusilver7.github.io/profile/">Prasad</a></h1>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
-- 📍 I'm a front-end developer proficient in JavaScript and ReactJS, with working knowledge of backend frameworks like Express, dev-tools like Firebase and cloud services like AWS, Heroku.
+📍 I'm a front-end developer proficient in JavaScript and ReactJS, with working knowledge of backend frameworks like Express, dev-tools like Firebase and cloud services like AWS, Heroku.
-- ⭐ I'm passionate about web, mobile technoloiges and open source contribution.
+⭐ I'm passionate about web, mobile technoloiges and open source contribution.
 I am adaptable and always up for learning a new technology and explore how it solves common problems!
 I'm also a self proclaimed photshop designer & internet surfer.
-- 🌱 I’m currently working on social media clones with front-end technology & learning back-end technologies like flask(python)
+🌱 I’m currently working on social media clones with front-end technology & learning back-end technologies like flask (python).
 - 👉🏻 I'm a firm believer in "collaborating as a team builds better code", as it helps me be more accountable and grow faster.
 - ⚡ Fun fact: The first message sent over the internet was "LOG".
 "LOGIN" was the original intended message but the entire system crashed.
 This was done at MIT.